pipeabellos/magic-assistant/README.md

-# buildspace
+# Magic Assitant
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is an AI shopping assistant that helps you buy products online.